• Skip to primary navigation

 Diet Substitutions

 • PALEO / WHOLE30.
 Swap peanut butter for paleo / whole30 approved nut butter like almond butter.
-Omit sweetener and opt for 1 tsp of vanilla extract.
+Omit sweetener and opt for 1 teaspoon of vanilla extract.

 • DECADENT.
 For a delicious dessert option, top with chocolate sauce and peanut butter cups!